tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   model_1 = nn.fit(X, y, validation_split=0.3, epochs=800, verbose=0)
   ```

-* The second model we define has two hidden layers, with 8 and 4 neurons respectively.
+* The second model we define has two hidden layers, with 8 and 4 neurons, respectively.
 This model is fit with `800` epochs as well.

   ```python
   # Define the model - deep neural network with two layers